znd4/nixfiles/README.md

-# Zane's Dotfile
+# Zane's Dotfiles

-This is all fully ripped off from [this awesome article](https://www.atlassian.com/git/tutorials/dotfiles)
+I found out about dotfiles from [this awesome article](https://www.atlassian.com/git/tutorials/dotfiles)

 ## Setup process on new machine